judeotine/DevRadar-/README.md

 # DevRadar

 A professional-grade GitHub activity dashboard for macOS and iOS.
-Track contributions, monitor pull requests, and visualize your development activity with a native, polished interface.
+Track contributions, monitor pull requests and visualize your development activity with a native, polished interface.

 ## Features